Christmas

 thought,” Mickey said.

 “I agree,” The Doctor replied.
 He WAS worried.
+Mickey had

-Mickey had put his finger on the problem.
-WHAT could damage
+put his finger on the problem.
+WHAT could damage the TARDIS as well as

-the TARDIS as well as cause so much localised devastation.
+cause so much localised devastation.

 “You got a street map there, Mickey?”

-He passed him one from the glove compartment.
-The Doctor opened it out
+He passed him one from

+the glove compartment.
+The Doctor opened it out a little awkwardly and

-a little awkwardly and pencilled in the locations of the businesses and
+pencilled in the locations of the businesses and emergency services the

-being taken at Gary’s for the unfortunate personal computer owners.
+Gary’s for the unfortunate personal computer owners.

 “Oh *&$£%*.”
 Rose giggled at another choice example